swenlaur/machine-learning-ii/readme.md

 ## Setting up the environment

-As the course will be held in Pyhton you have two options:
+As the course will be held in Python you have two options:

-* Manage your Pyhton installation by yourself
+* Manage your Python installation by yourself
 * [Use binary package manager Anaconda for it](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)

 The following provides the shortest list of shell commands to set up necessary libraries.
 The list may change during the course.

-First you have to set up a virtual environment for the course so that you do not destroy your current Pyhton distribution and later on changes in your current Python distribution do not create random incompatibilities with libraries needed for machine learning course:
+First, you have to set up a virtual environment for the course so that you do not destroy your current Python distribution and later on changes in your current Python distribution do not create random incompatibilities with libraries needed for machine learning course:

 ```
 conda create --name machine-learning python=3.6
 ```

-Next you have to install a lot of libraries to get a lift-off:
+Next, you have to install a lot of libraries to get a lift-off:

 ```
 conda install -n machine-learning jupyter